 Scott Mountain Campground

-Open — Open year-round on a first-come, first-served basis.
-No reservations or fees required.
-No potable water available; campers must bring their own water.
+Open year-round, first-come, first-served.
+No fees.
+No potable water available; campers must bring their own.

 About